sage-code/maj/case.md

 # Use case

-**note:** in this document i use Maj capitalization!
+**note:** in this document I use Maj capitalization!

-there are the following reasons to build a new language:
+we think the natural language evolution of Latin language has stopped. so we will give it a push forward. next are some good reasons to make a new language that is very much different than current constructed languages:

-* we spend a decade in schools learning our natural language,
+* you have spend a decade in schools learning English,
-* then few people have any spare time left for learn a second language,
+* a few people know a second language, maybe Spanish
-* even fewer know a third or other languages,
+* in these languages you can not do computation,
-* natural languages are evolving but slow,
+* programming languages can do computation but can not be spoken.
-* sometimes a language need a pushed forward,
-* constructed languages failed so far.

 # but where

 Maj is designed to be very articulate and is based on a lot of air.
-So it can be spoken well in hot and humid places like the forest or desert but not under water.
-Under water you should use click sounds like Dolphins do.
+So it can be spoken well in hot and humid places like the forest or desert.
+Not under water where you should use a click alphabet like Dolphins do.

-Maj can be used on Internet chat and on GitHub.
-It has specifics for describing computer languages and other languages.
-So I guess Maj is a descriptive "pseudo-code" and "domain specific".
+Maj can be used on chat.
+It has specifics for describing computer languages and algorithms.
+So I guess Maj is a descriptive "pseudo-code" and "domain specific" language for software design.

-Maj can be spoken in public places.
-Nobody will understand you especially if you are in China, Russia or Africa, but if you are on American soil or Europe some words could look familiar to other people.
+Maj can be spoken in public but Nobody will understand you. especially if you are in China, Russia or Africa, but if you are on America or Australia or Europe some words could look familiar to some people.

 # but how

-Maj is a constructed Romantic language.
-We think the natural language evolution of Latin language has stop, so we will give it a push forward.
 We shorten the words and we reduce cost of pronunciation.
-So then Maj become faster and more efficient.
-Intended for children to learn quick and effortless.
+So then Maj become faster and more efficient. is not for children, but is designed to be learn quick and effortless.
+It is for many software developers from many countries to be able to work together ina a team on software projects even if they do not know English at all.

 **design:**

-* we eliminate some redundant letters: {W, X, Q, K}
+* we re-purpose some redundant letters: { J, K, Q, X },
-* we do not use cedilla and weird letters found in Franch or German
+* we do not use cedilla and weird letters found in Franch, Romanian or German,
-* we try to make the language very articulate and less annoying
+* we try to make the language very articulate and less annoying,
 * we create strong and simple grammar rules to reduce complexity,
 * we optimize the language using programming algorithms.

 **rules:**

-* we replace "s" rule for plural: {English, Spanish, French} to "e" rule from: {Italian, Romanian};
+* maj do not use "s" rule for plural: { English, Spanish, French }
+* maj is using "e" rule to make plural like in: { Italian, Romanian };
-* we use suffix for different kind of words: adjective, verbs, nouns;
+* we use suffix for main word elements: adjective, verbs, nouns;
 * we use fixed length words, determined by average frequency of word category;
 * we use invariant forms of nouns and verbs. there are no irregular verbs;
 * we eliminate synonyms the best we can and we prefer one meaning for one word.